aeroium/chat/README.md

 wasteof/chat (https://wasteof.money/chat) looks really bland, and lacks some pretty cool features that would make life easier.
 So why not make a client for it?
 After all, there are clients for wasteof itself, so a chat client would be pretty awesome.

-I did this for fun and as far as I know, this is the first /chat client so I suppose that's a bit of a flex if I od say so myself.
+I did this for fun and as far as I know, this is the first /chat client so I suppose that's a bit of a flex if I do say so myself.

+The code's a little jank so contributions would be VERY appreciated lowkey

 ---